jayoung/MKtests_JY/scripts/example_script_MKtest.md

     ## Warning: there are nucleotide positions where (in one population) every sequence has a gap or N. Positions:  238,239,240,241,242,243,478,479,480,481,482,483,595,596,597,598,599,600,601,602,603,604,605,606,709,710,711,712,713,714,715,716,717,775,776,777,778,779,780,781,782,783,784,785,786,787,788,789
     ## Warning: there are nucleotide positions where (in one population) every sequence has a gap or N. Positions:  238,239,240,241,242,243,478,479,480,481,482,483,595,596,597,598,599,600,601,602,603,604,605,606,709,710,711,712,713,714,715,716,717,775,776,777,778,779,780,781,782,783,784,785,786,787,788,789

+    ## Warning: there are nucleotide positions where (in the outgroup population) every sequence has a gap or N. Positions:  685,686,687

 # Combining results from multiple tests

 If we’ve performed more than one MK test, we can combine the results